-The Government will lend you up to 20% (40% in London) of the cost of your newly built home, so you’ll only need to provide a 5% deposit and arrange a 75% mortgage to make up the rest of the purchase price.
+The Government lends you up to 20% (40% in London) of the cost of your newly built home, so you’ll only need to provide a 5% deposit and arrange a 75% mortgage to make up the rest of the purchase price.
 This will often mean that a mortgage lender will offer you a better interest rate as there is less risk on their behalf.

 You won’t be charged loan fees on the 20% loan for the first five years of owning your home.

 If the home in the example above sold for £175,000, you’d get £168,000 (80%, from your mortgage and the cash deposit) and you’d pay back £42,000 on the loan (20%).
 You’d need to pay off your mortgage with your share of the money.

 5 steps to help you better understand the Help top Buy scheme:

 Speak with Mortgage Squared to confirm your eligibility for the help to buy scheme and to gain a Mortgage agreement in principle, we will help you find the most suitable mortgage product and guide you through the Help to Buy Equity Loan Calculator to assess your affordability before submitting your HTB application.

 Mortgage Squared will submit the mortgage application on your behalf once you have received the Authority to Proceed Form from the help to buy agent.